northwood-labs/terraform-provider-corefunc/docs/data-sources/int_leftpad.md

 subcategory: ""
 description: |-
   Converts an integer to a string, and then pads it with zeroes on the left.
+  -> If the integer is NOT in base10 (decimal), it will be converted to base10 (decimal) before being padded.
   Maps to the corefunc.IntLeftPad() https://pkg.go.dev/github.com/northwood-labs/terraform-provider-corefunc/corefunc#IntLeftPad Go method, which can be used in Terratest https://terratest.gruntwork.io.
 ---
 -->